-You can place View Composer replicas and linked clones on separate datastores with different performance characteristics.
-This flexible configuration can speed up intensive operations such as provisioning many linked clones at once or running antivirus scans.
+You can place replicas and clones on separate datastores with different performance characteristics.
+This configuration can speed up disk-intensive operations such as provisioning or running antivirus scans, especially for View Composer linked clones.

-For example, you can store the replica virtual machines on a solid-state disk-backed datastore.
+For example, you can store the replica VMs on a solid-state disk-backed datastore.
 Solid-state disks have low storage capacity and high read performance, typically supporting 20,000 I/Os per second (IOPS).
-View Composer creates only one replica for each View Composer base-image snapshot on each ESXi cluster, so replicas do not require much storage space.
-A solid-state disk can improve the speed at which ESXi reads a replica's OS disk when a task is performed concurrently on many linked clones.
+A typical environment has only a small number of replica VMs, so replicas do not require much storage.

-You can store linked clones on traditional, spinning media-backed datastores.
+You can store clones on traditional, spinning media-backed datastores.
 These disks provide lower performance, typically supporting 200 IOPS.
-They are cheap and provide high storage capacity, which makes them suited for storing the many linked clones in a large pool.
-ESXi does not need to perform intensive, simultaneous read operations on a linked clone.
+They are cheap and provide high storage capacity, which makes them suited for storing the a large number of clones.

-Configuring replicas and linked clones in this way can reduce the impact of I/O storms that occur when many linked clones are created at once.
-For example, if you deploy a floating-assignment pool with a delete-machine-on-logoff policy, and your users start work at the same time, View must concurrently provision new machines for them.
+Configuring replicas and clones in this way can reduce the impact of I/O storms that occur when many clones are created at once, especially for View Composer linked clones.
+For example, if you deploy a floating-assignment pool with a delete-machine-on-logoff policy, and your users start work at the same time, Horizon 7 must concurrently provision new machines for them.

 This feature is designed for specific storage configurations provided by vendors who offer high-performance disk solutions.
 Do not store replicas on a separate datastore if your storage hardware does not support high-read performance.